LeafmanZ/FDC/README.md

 # FDC
-Analysis of Financialization and Dollar Cycling\n
-WIP Effects of financialization of an economy on economic inequality
+Analysis of financialization and Dollar Cycling Effects of financialization of an economy on economic inequality